Starting a Maine Nonprofit

 A mission statement is a short, succinct description of your organization’s purpose.
-It tells what your organization strives to achieve, but not how it goes about doing so.
-This process can be time-consuming, but a great unifier for your new board.
+It tells what your organization strives to achieve, but not the details of how it goes about doing so.
+Crafting a clear, memorable mission statement can be time-consuming, but is a great unifier for your new board.

 4. What are the advantages and disadvantages of becoming a nonprofit?

 This website will help you consider the pros and cons becoming a tax-exempt nonprofit corporation.

 There are many advantages to incorporating your nonprofit.

 - If your group is the target of a lawsuit, incorporation can protect you from personal liability.
 Qualifying for tax exempt status from the IRS as a nonprofit corporation is easier.

 - Unincorporated nonprofits applying for a tax-exempt status from the IRS are required to prepare and adopt a complicated set of organizational paper and operating rules.

 - Learn more about the pros and cons of incorporating as a nonprofit.